Nikola Gjorgjev: FC Aarau

 Following his loan spell at Schaffhausen and his subsequent return to Grasshoppers, his contract was not renewed and he instead signed a two-year deal with his former employer FC Aarau.
 He departed Aarau at the end of the 2024–25 season.

 Farense

 On 27 June 2025, Gjorgjev signed with Farense in the Portuguese second tier.

+Xamax

+On 31 July 2026, Gjorgjev returned to Switzerland and signed with Xamax.

 International career

 Born in Switzerland to Macedonian parents, Gjorgjev originally represented various Swiss youth football teams.
 However, he switched to the Macedonia national football team and made his debut for them in a friendly 3–1 win over Azerbaijan on 29 May 2016.